the-cognitiveservices-ninja/demo-environment/docs/scripts/teams_premium.md

 - life captions

 ## Pre Meeting Prep
+- Sent an invitation to the attendees
+- Add a loop component for collaboration in the chat
+-
 - Record the features life captions and transscript in a standrard meeting (can be done in a video recording or wiht screenshots
 - Schedule a Teams Premium Meeting in the Demo Tenant
 - Prepare a loop component in the meeting chat